 Check that your BC fits you.
 You should be able to adjust it to be snug, but not constricting.

-Locate all of the valves for deflating your BC and practice using them by feel / muscle memory when you dive and during your predive check.
+Locate all of the valves for deflating your BC and practice using them by feel / muscle memory when you dive and during your predive safety check.
 Know when to use which deflator.
 For example, since air rises in water, hip dump valves allow you to vent gas when you are horizontal or head-down in the water.

 Check that your inflator hose and valves are securely attached by twisting them clockwise to make sure they are snug.
 They often screw on to a fitting welded into the BC.
 They can come loose.
 If this happens during a dive, your BC may be unable to maintain sufficent air for your to establish neutral buoyancy - which can increase your risk of an uncontrollable descent, or make it hard to ascend to end your dive.

 Check that you can inflate your BC with both the power inflator (low pressure inflator hose) and the oral inflator.
+If it does not fit you properly, it may be difficult to reach the oral inflate mouthpiece to your mouth.
+Adjust or get a new BC if necessary.

 Verify that your BC holds gas and does not leak when inflated.